8.1.1 DISCIPLINE AND PROCEDURES

 • Leave personal play equipment, toys, video games, tapes/players, laser pointers, valuables, etc. at home unless requested by a teacher.

-Rules Related Specifically to Technology
+Rules Related Specifically to Technology and Social Media

 Students who engage in social networking in their personal time should conduct themselves in a manner that preserves the dignity of the person (his/her own, as well as that of others).
 Students are not permitted to tamper with files, or folders not designated for their use.
 Students, and their parents, will be asked to sign a technology agreement (The Acceptable Use Policy) yearly.
-Students are not allowed to video or record any staff member or student without explicit permission or as part of a teacher supervised project.
-Students are expected to use technology in a responsible manner.

 Cellular Phone and Other Electronic Equipment

 Cellular phones and all other electronic equipment must be turned off and kept in the student’s backpack throughout the school day.
 Cellular phones may only be used after school under the supervision of the office staff in the office.
-Students may NOT use cellular phones or iPads during morning and afternoon Gator care, nor on the breezeway before first bell.
+Students may NOT use cellular phones or iPads during morning and afternoon Gator care, nor on the breezeway before the first bell.
 They may only use cellular phones in an emergency under the supervision of a Gator Staff member.

 School-Wide Discipline Guidelines